Transformers: Dark of the Moon (video game)

 Transformers: Dark of the Moon is an action-adventure video game based on the 2011 film of the same name.
-It is the sequel to 2009's Transformers: Revenge of the Fallen, and the third video game adaptation of the live-action Transformers film series.
+It is the sequel to 2009's Transformers: Revenge of the Fallen, and the third and final video game adaptation of the live-action Transformers film series.
 Unlike the first two games, Dark of the Moon follows an original story, set before the events of the film it is based on, and features only one campaign, which alternates between the Autobots and the Decepticons.
 A spin-off, Transformers: Rise of the Dark Spark, was released in June 2014.

-There are three different versions of the game: one for the Xbox 360 and PlayStation 3, developed by High Moon Studios; one for the Wii and Nintendo 3DS, titled Transformers: Dark of the Moon Stealth Force Edition; and one for the DS, developed by Behaviour Interactive.
+There are three different versions of the game: one for the Xbox 360 and PlayStation 3, developed by High Moon Studios; one for the Wii and Nintendo 3DS, titled Transformers: Dark of the Moon Stealth Force Edition; and two for the DS titled Transformers: Dark of the Moon - Autobots and Transformers: Dark of the Moon - Decepticons, developed by Behaviour Interactive.
 The gameplay in the Xbox 360 and PlayStation 3 versions is similar to High Moon Studios' previous title, Transformers: War for Cybertron.
-All version of the game were published by Activision in June 2011, and received mixed reviews.
+All versions of the game were published by Activision in June 2011, and received mixed reviews.
 Electronic Arts published mobile versions of the game for Symbian, iOS and BlackBerry.